 For those journals that don’t read blind (most of them don’t), I suspect this isn’t entirely true.
 But if your name’s not George Saunders or Joyce Carol Oats (etc.), then, yes, your cover letter probably doesn’t make much of a difference.
 So keep it short and simple.
 Just a quick blurb about your story (one to three sentences) and a third-person bio.
 Don’t stress it.
 (Naturally, we help with cover letters.)

 I purposefully stayed away from issues of writing, per se.
 Of course, good grammar.
 Of course, careful editing.
 Of course, consistency of voice.
 Of course, believable characters.

-I offer one writing tip: when you’re done with a story, keep it in the oven for a while.
+I offer one writing tip: when you’re done with a story, put it "in the oven" for a while.
 Make it disappear.
 Get it out of your mind.
 You need to stay away from your story long enough to be able to read it with fresh eyes.
 (I read somewhere that Zadie Smith sets her work aside for a year!)